What I Learned Today About Storing Onions & Potatoes Together

 Solution for Storing Fruits & Vegetables

-Besides buying commercial products to reduce ethylene gases, the best solution to prevent ethylene gas from shortening the shelf life of your daily vegetables and saving you big bucks over time is to keep those that emit large amount of this gas away from those sensitive to it as much as possible.
+Besides buying commercial products to reduce ethylene gases, the best solution to prevent ethylene gas from shortening the shelf life of your daily vegetables and saving you big bucks over time is to keep those that emit a large amount of this gas away from those sensitive to it as much as possible.

 Here’s a quick chart to help you figure this out: